thangchung/awesome-dotnet-core/README.md

 * [JavaScriptViewEngine](https://github.com/pauldotknopf/JavaScriptViewEngine) - ASP.NET MVC ViewEngine for rendering markup in a JavaScript environment.
 Ideal for React and Angular server-side rendering.
 * [Smidge](https://github.com/Shazwazza/Smidge/) - Lightweight runtime CSS/JavaScript file minification, combination, compression & management library for ASP.NET Core.
 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.
-* [CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles) - Server precompressed files to the browser without having to compress on demand.
+* [CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles) - Send compressed static files to the browser without having to compress on demand, also has support for sending more advanced image formats when the browser indicates that i has support for it.

 ### Caching
 * [CacheManager](https://github.com/MichaCo/CacheManager) - Open source caching abstraction layer for .NET written in C#.
 It supports various cache providers and implements many advanced features. [http://cachemanager.michaco.net](http://cachemanager.michaco.net)